📚Northern Lights Season Guide

 May – July

-• No aurora visibility possible
+• No aurora viewing possible

 • Midnight sun adventures instead

-• Plan ahead for northern lights season
+• Plan ahead for aurora season

 May